fluidecho/kurunt/README.md

 Store your messages any way you want.
 In your favorite database, filesystem, stream api, socket.io.

 #### Stream Report
-You can visulize your data from within the [web admin](http://localhost:8888) 'stream' report (requires the socket.io to be installed > npm install socket.io).
+You can visualize your data from within the [web admin](http://localhost:8888) 'stream' report (requires socket.io to be installed > npm install socket.io).
 See the messages live as they come in, pause/play messages for analysing.

 ## Performance